majdal/modex/src/models/eutopia/Table structure.md

 and that I will use manually, for a first draft, and that will guide attempts to get SQLAlchemy or Django to munge our objects into a DB more cleverly.
 Actually, SQLAlchemy seems like it is extraordinarily flexible, and the appropriate amount of metaclass magic will probably get us there.
- ..
-PyABM must have facilities for this.
+( ..
+PyABM must have facilities for this ? )

 **run**
 ```